lingqiz/lingqiz.github.io/index.md

   </div>

   <div class="column" markdown="1">
   Implementation of a hierarchical Bayesian model for parameter estimation of a non-trivial psychophysical experiment (inferring the partitioning of internal vs. external noise in depth perception).
-Posterior computation with Gibbs sampler nested with metropolis-hastings algorithm.
+Posterior computation with Gibbs sampler nested with Metropolis-Hastings algorithm.
   </div>
 </div>